-As a result of the ongoing COVID-19 (coronavirus) emergency, the Treasury Department and IRS extended the due date for filing individual federal income tax returns (and for making federal income tax payments otherwise due) from April 15, 2020 to July 15, 2020.
-Penalties, interest, or additions to take for failure to file the returns or pay the taxes will not accrue until July 16, 2020.
-A taxpayer does not have to be impacted by COVID-19 to qualify for the extension; any person with a return or payment due on April 15, 2020, is eligible for the automatic relief.
-The payment extension is unprecedented, and amounts to a 90-day interest-free loan from the government!
+As a result of the COVID-19 emergency, the Treasury Department and IRS have extended the due dates for filing individual federal income tax returns.
+For 2019, the government extended the due date for filing (and for making federal income tax payments otherwise due) from April 15, 2020 to July 15, 2020.
+Penalties, interest, or additions to tax for failure to file the returns or pay the taxes did not accrue until July 16, 2020.
+A taxpayer did not have to be impacted by COVID-19 to qualify for the extension; any person with a return or payment due on April 15, 2020, was eligible for the automatic relief.
+The payment extension was unprecedented, and amounted to a 90-day interest-free loan from the government!
+For 2020, the filing deadline was also extended-until May 17, 2021.